projectcalico/calico/docs/calicoctl/node.md

 ```
 calicoctl node stop [--force]

-    --force: Stop the node instance, regardless of warnings.
+    --force:  Stop the Calico node even if there are still endpoints
+              configured.
 ```

 Examples: